Tufin/orca-docs/README.md

-# orca-docs
+# orca-docs - Tufin SecureCloud Documentation

 ## In a Nutshell

 This is the documentation repository for Tufin SecureCloud.
-If you are just looking to read the product documentation see [Tufin Orca Knowledge Center (Default.htm)](https://forum.tufin.com/support/kc/R_securecloud).
+If you are just looking to read the product documentation see [here](https://forum.tufin.com/support/kc/R_securecloud).

 ## Context Sensitive Help Codes (CSH)
 The CSH system uses 2 files - AliasFile.flali and HeaderFile.h